PATH: Homeless Outreach

 What is PATH?

 PATH stands for Projects for Assistance in Transition from Homelessness.
-The PATH program at Peninsula Behavioral Health provides outreach and case management for adults and families who are homeless or at risk of homelessness or losing in in Clallam County.
+The PATH program at Peninsula Behavioral Health provides outreach and case management for adults and families who are experiencing homelessness or at risk of losing their housing.

-PATH staff connect people to resources including housing, healthcare, and emergency service providers.
+PATH teams are staffed by individuals with lived experience who have navigated similar challenges in their lives.
+We connect people to resources including housing, healthcare, and service providers.
 PATH is part of the first major federal response to homelessness.

-The PATH program is an outreach program that serves individuals who live with a substance use disorder or mental illness and are also experiencing homelessness or at risk of being homeless.
+The PATH program is an outreach program that serves individuals who live with a substance use disorder or mental illness and are also experiencing homelessness or at risk of losing their housing.

 SERVICES INCLUDE: